MJoergen/nexys4ddr/dyoc/Episodes/ep12_-_Stack_Pointer/README.md

 range 0x0100 to 0x01FF, and an associated 8-bit Stack Pointer.
 This requires a numnber of additions to the Data Path and the Control Logic.

+The instructions implemented in this episode are:
+* 08 PHP
+* 20 JSR a
+* 28 PLP
+* 48 PHA
+* 60 RTS
+* 68 PLA

 Instructions implemented in total : 45/151.

 ## Datapath

 The Stack Pointer itself can either increase or decrease by one.
 This is easily implemented in lines 177-190.
 There is an associated new control signal